What are the Three Phases of the FinOps Lifecycle?

 Operate Ongoing Governance Finance, Operations Budgeting, Monitoring, Automation

 Moreover, organizations can enhance their understanding and implementation of these phases by partnering with a FinOps Certified Training Provider, which offers training for individuals to become FinOps Certified Practitioners.
-Utilizing resources from members like Surveil, who are part of the FinOps Foundation, can also provide valuable insights into the practical application of these lifecycle phases.

 Share the Post: